nebari-dev/nebari/docs/source/admin_guide/backup.md

 ### Kubectl configuration

 To setup kubectl, obtain the name of the cluster.
-If the user knows the deployment region of the current cluster, this is straightforward:
+If you know the deployment region of the current cluster, this is straightforward:

 ```shell
 aws eks list-clusters --region=us-west-2